IN THE MOUNTAINS OF FIRE

 The pain increases even more.
 It swallows up everything that duty doesn’t claim.
 But so far duty barely keeps the mastery, so I get the job done.
 I hardly register the landscape anymore.
 I don’t hear birds, now, only the pounding of my heart, my labored breath, and the rush of wind around me.
 I don’t know what steers me anymore.
 Yet somehow I find the scattered revolutionaries, deliver what I came to give, and take off for the next.

 I taste blood.
-It must come the chapping of my lips.
+It must come from the chapping of my lips.
 I think my face might crack some, too, where the wind makes my eyes water nonstop and then gnaws with ice teeth at the wetness on my cheeks and sockets.
 At least it used to sting like it did, for hours, before my skin went numb.
-I know my fingers crack; those I can see.
+I know that my fingers crack; those I can see.

 No matter.
 Fly on.

 I swoop down on one band and see Kiril once again.
 I can’t stay on my feet.
 I fall to my knees and let them pull my burden off me, new tears streaming uncontrollably just to see her again.
 By the horror on her face in the midst of the rejoicing, I must look a sight.
 “Oh Deirdre!” she cries, running to embrace me, “What have they done to you?
 What have you done to yourself?”

 I smile through my tears, though the chapping makes it hard, and I hug her back.
 “Lufti’s all right,” I manage to gasp.
 “His lips started to turn blue, so since then I’ve been carrying him.
 His heart, you know.
 They’re pink again.
 His lips.
 I push him out of danger.
 I keep an eye out for him at all times.
 He’s all right.”

 “But what about you?”
 She cups my face in her hands, so gently that it almost doesn’t hurt.
 She dabs at my wet cheeks with her prayer-cloth and my tears stain it pink.